A Learners View of Knowledge

 - Is 2 called two, or deux, dos, dwa, zwei, or written as "II"?

-- Airplane altitudes are measured in feet.
+- Airplane altitudes are measured in feet, not inches or meters.

 - Why are some animals called Dogs, & others Cats?